zyedidia/micro/runtime/help/tutorial.md

 ### Plugins

 Micro has a plugin manager which can automatically download plugins for you.
-To see the plugins 'official' plugins, go to github.com/micro-editor/plugin-channel.
+To see the 'official' plugins, go to github.com/micro-editor/plugin-channel.

 For example, if you'd like to install the snippets plugin (listed in that repo), just press `CtrlE` to execute a command, and type `plugin install snippets`.